DEWESOFT’s TERMS AND CONDITIONS

 13.2.
 Time unlimited license: Dewesoft instruments come with a time-unlimited license version of Dewesoft software (PROF level).
 Additionally, the customer might purchase time-unlimited software options and/or bundles.
 The customer is allowed to use the full software functionality without any time limit in all commercial purposes;

 13.3.
-Time-limited license: Customer might choose to purchase software options and bundles with time expiration.
+Time-limited license: Customers might choose to purchase software options and bundles with time expiration.
 The customer can use all functionality before the expiration time.
-After the expiration, the customer might continue to use all time unlimited purchased licenses but is unable to use additional options and bundles which expired.
+After the expiration, the customer might continue to use all time-unlimited purchased licenses but is unable to use additional options and bundles which expired.

 13.4.
 License for analysis and offline setups: User might use software package of Dewesoft free of charge for data analysis and preparing of offline setups;